What is a building and pest inspection report?

 OwnHome Buyer’s Agent Service

 At OwnHome, our expertise is homebuying.
-When you take out a Deposit Boost Loan, a dedicated personal Buyer’s Agent is assigned to you.
+When you're approved for a Deposit Boost Loan, you get the power of a dedicated Buyer’s Agent to help you find and review your dream home.

-The home-buying process can be overwhelming.
-You want to know you’re making a good investment.
-So, sit back and relax while OwnHome buyer’s agents check all the pest and building reports, market trends, independent valuations, comparable properties, etc.
+The home-buying process can be overwhelming and you want to know you’re making a good investment.
+Your OwnHome buyer’s agent can help you access and understand the pest and building reports, market trends, valuation, and comparable properties to help you make a great decision.

 You focus on finding your dream home; we’ll handle the paperwork.